badhon1512/Artificial-Intelligence-System-project-1/Adversarial Search/README.md

 This project showcases an intelligent agent for the FAUHalma, utilizing heuristic strategies for decision-making.
 The agent's approach involves evaluating potential moves and selecting the most rewarding ones.

----

-For any queries or further assistance, please feel free to reach out to our team(badhon.miah@fau.de, aleem.ud.din@fau.de).